Ignacy98/baywheels_tripdata/README.md

 4. Technologies Used
 5. How to Run the Project
 6. Key Insights
-7. Project Structure
-8. Next Steps
+7. Next Steps
-9. Contributing
+8. Contributing
-10. License
+9. License

 ### Dataset